 Tightly roll the dough over the filling, beginning on the longest side opposite you, and rolling toward yourself.

 Take your time to make sure that the roll is nice and tight.
 We don’t want any loosey-goosey cinnamon rolls around here!
 Pinch the edges closed to seal in the buttery filling.

 Slice the roll into 1″ pieces, and set them in the prepared pie plates.
 I usually get 24 pieces, or 6 cinnamon rolls per plate.
 Except for when I get 22 pieces, and end up with 2 plates with 6 cinnamon rolls and 2 plates with 5 cinnamon rolls.

 I try not to let that bother me. 😉

 Let the cinnamon rolls rest in the pie plates for 10 minutes before baking.

 Bake at 350° F for 16 to 18 minutes or until they are lightly golden brown.
 Cool on a wire rack for 10 minutes.

 Pour the icing over the warm cinnamon rolls.

 Use an offset spreader to ensure maximum icing coverage over the cinnamon rolls.

-The benefit of pouring icing over warm cinnamon rolls is that it gives it the opportunity to nestle in the grooves.
+The benefit of pouring icing over warm vanilla latte cinnamon rolls is that it gives the icing an opportunity to nestle in the grooves.